Ahmed Ali Qasem

-Ahmed Ali Qasem Al-Dhrab (أحمد علي قاسم; born 1 October 1961) is a Yemeni former footballer and manager who manages the Yemen national team.
+Ahmed Ali Qasem Al-Dhrab (أحمد علي قاسم; born 1 October 1961) is a Yemeni former footballer and manager.

 Playing career

 During his playing career, Qasem played for hometown club Shaab Ibb.

 Managerial career

 In 2003, Qasem managed Yemen for a total of nine games.
 From 2014 to 2015, Qasem managed the Yemen under-19 team.
 Between January and April 2016, Qasem managed Yemen.

 Domestically, Qasem managed Shaab Ibb, Al-Ittihad SCC, Najm Saba, Al Rasheed Ta'izz, Al-Shaab Hadramaut and Al-Oruba.

 In May 2021, Qasem was re-appointed as manager of Yemen for a third time.